 Role: 2015/6 – Managing Director, Strategy & Company Sale

 – Company was acquired/integrated by Vodafone Group in 2016.

 – Testimonials upon request – Shareholders and Management Team.

-Customer support is challenged to deliver superior customer care at reduced costs — shortening the amount of time, effort and expertise required to diagnose and resolve each customer’s problems.
+- Bridging the Support Information Gap.
+Customer support is challenged to deliver superior customer care at reduced costs — shortening the amount of time, effort, and expertise required to diagnose and resolve each customer’s problems.
 With current customer care systems, few facts are known about a customer’s actual experience other than what is determined from lengthy discussions with each unhappy customer.

+- Find Unhappy but Silent Customers.
 Studies confirm that most unhappy customers don’t complain to their mobile operator or device supplier, even when they experience outstandingly negative service.
-Dissatisfied customers tend to spend less, spread news about their negative experience to other consumers, and eventually churn.
+Dissatisfied customers tend to spend less, spread news about their negative experiences to other consumers, and eventually churn.
 Without getting any direct complaints, operators are blind-sided about the problems until customers leave.